jafbath/survivorProject/readme.md

   manager for the team and run daily standups to ensure the team is aligned on the most important priorities and deadlines.
 He/she will also ensure that the work of every individual contributor on the team is integrated into a single, coherent application.
+- Pick a Scrum Master who is willing to put in the work of managing people toward one cohesive vision.
+Groups that are      successful get organized behind one mission, with a leader who can rally people to the cause and delegate the right tasks to the right people to get things done.
+Successful groups also have teammates who are willing to put in the work to achieve the end vision and prioritize the group’s goals.
+- Pick the Git Workflow that makes the most sense for your group, then pick a Git Manager who acts as air traffic control for your repos.
+The Git Manager should be the one approving and merging pull requests, and coordinating with everyone to minimize and resolve merge conflicts.
+- Use a central organizing document like a Trello Board or a Google Doc to keep your plans organized and accessible to the whole group.
+Invest time up front in planning both the project itself as well your group’s approach — who will be responsible for what parts of the code?
+When will your group get work done?
+How and when will you use your tokens?
+- Try to work on both front- and backend code if possible, as this will be your only full-stack project experience before your capstone.
+Better yet, try to focus on the area that you need to grow in the most (if servers aren’t your thing yet, work on the backend; if you and React still don’t get along, put in some time on the frontend).
+- Spend some time on camera with your teammates everyday in addition to pair programming and standups with your squad leader.
+Google Hangouts is a great option for this, or shorter Zoom sessions.
+Working with others helps you stay accountable, and teammates are also a great resource.
+- Aim to hit MVP as early as possible.
+To that end, plan an MVP for your app that you know is doable with what you have already learned.
+Commit and deploy early and often.
+Do not wait until Thursday or Friday to deploy for the first time, as you almost certainly WILL run into big issues.
+- Remember that this will be one of the two more technically complex projects in each of your portfolios.
+Spend the time and energy to put a lot of work into making something each one of you can be proud to show off to employers.
+The code should be clean and functional, and it should have a professional design as well.
 - **Write pseudocode** before you write actual code.
 Thinking through the logic first helps.
 - **Write tests** that translate your pseudocode into requirements for the code